schoolofmarkets/schoolofmarkets.github.io/index.md

   media_alignment: Right
   headline: <strong>You'd Learn</strong><span class="light"> how the market works,
     how prices move.</span>
-  content: "<strong>You'd learn to analyse stocks/crypto/forex and forecast price
+  content: "<strong>Analyse stocks/crypto/forex and forecast price movements.</strong><br><strong>Spot
-    movements.</strong><br><strong>You'd learn to spot new trends before anyone, and make consistent profits.<br>The most important of all, you will learn how not to lose money.
+    new trends before anyone, and make consistent profits.<br>The most important of all, you will not lose money.
 Because over 95% traders lose money for lack of knowledge.
 With us, you will be in the 5% always!</strong>"
   media:
     image: "/uploads/2019/12/12/live ticker for college website-1.gif"
     alt_text: Stock ticker